rpdelaney/l4d2-tourney-rules/rules.md

 ### 7.2 Tank pathing

-If an AI tank stops advancing for any reason, the survivors must be notified in a reasonable time.
 Do not intentionally position a tank so that it cannot advance when under AI control.

+If an AI tank becomes stuck and stops advancing toward survivors, the survivors must be notified within a reasonable amount of time.

+Do not kick the tank for any reason except because it is stuck.

 ### 7.3 Spectate command